mosh3eb/merlin/docs/source/user_guide/experiment.rst

    )

    probs = layer()
-   layer.state_keys  # includes both survival and loss outcomes
+   layer.output_keys  # includes both survival and loss outcomes

 If only one of the parameters is set, MerLin assumes the other equals 1.0.
 Detectors and photon loss stack cleanly: the loss transform expands the Fock